Yo-odd/Quiz-WebApp/README.md

 -  **Lead** : Spectates the shared the Quiz and analyze the performance of attendees belonging to the team he/she is assigned to...
 -  **Attendee (User)** : The User can attend the Quiz before it expires and gets the result after submitting the Quiz he/she participated in.

-## The frameworks back-end technologies, Database and packages used are listed below...
+## The frameworks, back-end technologies, Database and packages used are listed below...
 <p float="left">
  <a href="https://www.npmjs.com/package/angular">
   <img alt="Angular" src="sticks/button_angular.png">